-The Fund's performance objective, to provide reasonably stable and predictable income, appears to have been met over the long term.
-This includes periods of economic uncertainty, which was heightened during COVID-19, and the 2010s, a period of generally low interest rates.
+The Fund has met its performance objective to provide Investors with a reasonably stable and predictable income and to outperform the Bloomberg AusBond Bank Bill Index by 1.50% across the economic cycle.
+This includes through the heightened economic uncertainty of the COVID-19 period and a prolonged period of generally low interest rates during the 2010s.

 The return outcomes, as described above, are above the PDS objective, and are consistent with SQM's expectations for the Fund relative to its fee level and volatility.
-As discussed above, it should be noted that these are indicative returns.

-&lt;sup>1 Note: Sharpe and Information Ratios are not reliable comparison tools in periods where both the Fund and its peers/benchmark record a negative result
+1 Note: Sharpe and Information Ratios are not reliable comparison tools in periods where both the Fund and its peers/benchmark record a negative result